van-101/ASCIIfyin-/README.md

 ## Learnings from this project,

-This project made me comfortable with python and it's libraries like `OpenCV`, `PIL`, `natsort`, `os` and `numpy`. learnt the concepts of image processing, extracting frames, compiling frames
+This project made me comfortable with python and it's libraries like `OpenCV`, `PIL`, `natsort`, `os` and `numpy`. learnt the concepts of image processing, extracting frames, compiling frames and more.

 ### Resources used:
 [https://cdn.discordapp.com/attachments/978237259339939920/982623505289990144/ascii.py]